Main Content

 bitTable = int2bit(symMap,bps)';

-Create a 2x2 MIMO Channel System object with PathGainsOutputPort set to true to use the path gains as a channel estimate.
+Create a 2-by-2 MIMO Channel System object.
+To use the path gains as a channel estimate, set PathGainsOutputPort to true.
 To ensure the repeatability of results, set the object to use the global random number stream.

 mimo = comm.MIMOChannel( ...

-Create a Sphere Decoder System object that processes bits using hard-decision decoding.
-Configure using the custom bit table and symbol map.
+Create a Sphere Decoder System object to process bits using hard-decision decoding, and configure it with the custom bit table and symbol map.

 Create an error rate System object.